“I think when a surfer becomes a surfer, it’s almost like an obligation to be an environmentalist at the same time.”

 NJ East Coasters is a new brand I discovered that makes really cool home accessories with recycled rubber, recycled neoprene, and upcycled wetsuit scraps.
 Someone at NJ East Coasters is a huge music fan as you’ll see in their designs in their Etsy store.
 Here are some of my favorite recycled welcome mats that they create.

 This doormat wins the “uber eco-friendly” award because it’s made with upcycled natural materials.
 Natural cork is a sustainable material to begin with.
 So, taking used wine corks and upcycling them into another useful item is sustainable product design in its finest form!

 Here’s a classic doormat by Kempf that is made from recycled tires.
 Used tires are a huge environmental problem because they can take 80 years to decompose – and there are a lot of them.
 Americans alone go through 300 million tires every year.
-So, we love seeing them put to good use in this classic eco-friendly doormat.
+So, I love seeing them put to good use in this classic eco-friendly doormat.